 Towards the end of the benefit cycle, SNAP-receiving families are often forced to make a choice between food and other basic necessities meaning they eat less, have a lower quality of diet, and experience more food insecurity and hunger.
 More than 60% of New Mexico families with low food security report having to make the choice between paying utilities and buying food (see Figure VIII).

 As part of the federal Families First Coronavirus Response Act, New Mexico was able to increase benefit amounts for all SNAP recipients up to the maximum amount available based on the size of their household.
 While this move helped many low-income households who were receiving less than the maximum amount of SNAP benefits, it did nothing to help the lowest-income households already receiving the maximum amounts.

 The federal school meals program is a highly effective option for ensuring school-age children have access to nutritious food.
 In New Mexico, 75% of students participate in the free and reduced-price school lunch program.
 Meals during the school day are essential for students living in severely food insecure households and, for some, may be the only regular meals they receive.
-Now that schools have transitioned to remote learning because of COVID-19, students participating in these programs have had difficulty accessing school meals.
-As a result, many school districts throughout the state are providing grab-and-go meals, typically making them available to all students regardless of school meal program eligibility.
-Families with students who receive free or reduced-price school meals can also participate in the Pandemic-EBT program, where families receive SNAP benefits as a replacement for missed school meals.
-Continuing to offer school meals or expanding access to them during the pandemic and beyond will require increasing and maximizing funding and leveraging the infrastructure of the school system.
+When schools transitioned to remote learning because of COVID-19, students participating in these programs had difficulty accessing school meals.
+As a result, many school districts throughout the state provided grab-and-go meals, typically making them available to all students regardless of school meal program eligibility.
+Families with students who receive free or reduced-price school meals could also participate in the Pandemic-EBT program, where families received SNAP benefits as a replacement for missed school meals.
+Continuing to offer school meals or expanding access to them if schools go back to virtual or hybrid classes will require increasing and maximizing funding and leveraging the infrastructure of the school system.

 Double Up Food Bucks (DUFB)